Frequently Asked Questions - Tax

 Dividends, Interest, Annuities, and Royalties

-Once a year, Tax & Compliance distributes an electronic survey to all auxiliary, activity, and athletic funds budget managers requesting information about the previous fiscal year’s revenues.
+Once a year, Tax & Compliance distributes an electronic survey to all auxiliary and athletic funds budget managers requesting information about the previous fiscal year’s revenues.
 This survey requires budget managers to categorize their revenues by the following sources: students, faculty/staff, university departments, foundations, state government, general public, and other.
-Accordingly, it is important that these departments have a means of classifying and documenting these sources of sales revenue properly.
+Accordingly, these departments must have a means of classifying and documenting these sources of sales revenue properly.

 Tax & Compliance reviews each survey to determine whether any potentially unrelated revenues were earned during the previous fiscal year.
 Departments that are found to have the potential for unrelated business revenue will receive follow-up contact from Tax & Compliance to further assess the details related to any unrelated business revenue.